Home » Recipes » Beverage Recipes » Homemade Spiced Hot Chocolate

 You might wonder, “Why make it from scratch when you can buy hot cocoa mix at the store?”
 Well, here’s the #1 reason: homemade tastes better.
 And the best part?
 The recipe is simple.
 You probably have the ingredients in your kitchen already.

-So, whether you’re cuddled up by the fire or just want a sweet after supper treat, this recipe will become a favorite in your home, ready to warm you up anytime you like.
+So, whether you’re cuddled up by the fire or just want a sweet after-supper treat, this recipe is sure to become a family favorite!

-• Irresistible Flavors: The combination of cocoa, cinnamon, and nutmeg is always a winner!
+• The flavor combination of cocoa, cinnamon, and nutmeg is always a winner!

-• Quick and Easy: Prep time is just 5 minutes, and cooking takes just 5 minutes more!
+• Prep time is just 5 minutes, with another 5 minutes for cooking.

 WHAT PEOPLE ARE SAYING …